mlsquared/fling/hw1.md

 1.6.
 Why do we use both Ethernet addresses and IP addresses?

 1.7.
-What is a Internet router?
+What is an Internet router?
 What are some key differences between a router and a switch?

 1.8.
 In the TCP/IP model, what layer is TCP?